 Being adaptable is, therefore, the opposite of rigidity.
 It’s flexible, malleable—fluid, like water.
 But, Chinese proverbs aside, how can you show this skill in an interview setting?

 How to show adaptability in an interview

 Now that you have a better idea of what it really means to be adaptable, how can you show you are truly capable of it?
-Here are some tips from Lauraire and Deharveng:
+Here are 7 tips from Lauraire and Deharveng: